Whipple Dam State Park

-Picnicking: Three large picnic pavilions and many picnic tables are in a forest-covered area, close to the beach, lake and snackbar.
+Picnicking: Three large picnic pavilions and many picnic tables are in a forest-covered area, close to the beach and lake.
 Hand operated and pressurized drinking fountains, charcoal stoves and restrooms are throughout the park.
 The three picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 Make a reservation.

 Swimming: The 300-foot sand beach is open from late-May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 Please read and follow posted rules.
 A dressing room, beach volleyball court and boat rental are at the beach.